On the Chow theory of projectivizations: Cayley's trick and standard flips

-given by $(\alpha', \oplus_{i=0}^{n-m-1} \beta_i) \mapsto \Gamma^* \, \alpha' + i_*(\sum_{i=0}^{n-m-1} \zeta^i \cdot \Phi^*\beta_i)$.
+given by $(\alpha', \oplus_{i=0}^{n-m-1} \beta_i) \mapsto \Gamma^* \, \alpha' + i_*(\sum_{i=0}^{n-m-1} \zeta^i \cdot \psi^*\beta_i)$.
 Furthermore, in the above decomposition, the projection to the first summand is given by $\alpha \mapsto \alpha' = \Gamma_* \alpha$. \end{enumerate} \end{theorem}

-Notice that in the flop case $m=n$, this recovers the invariance of chow groups under flops in \cite{LLW}, and in the flip case $m<n$, this completes the discussion of \cite[\S 2.3]{LLW} by providing the complement Chow summands of the image of $\Gamma^*$.
-Finally in the degenerate case $m=0$ above theorem actually recovers the blowing up formula Thm. \ref{thm:blowup}.
+Notice that in the flop case $m=n$, this result recovers the invariance of Chow groups under flops in \cite{LLW}; and in the flip case $m<n$, this theorem completes the discussion of \cite[\S 2.3]{LLW} by providing the complementary summands of the image of $\Gamma^*$ in the Chow group $\CH(X)$.
+Finally, as a blowup can be viewed as a standard flip of type $(n,0)$, above theorem recovers the blowup formula Theorem \ref{thm:blowup}.